Loving Your Business Is A Huge Success Factor

 Again, the title: do what you love and the money will follow.
 An entrepreneur must take the time to find out what drives them as a person.
-If not, it will be difficult to impossible to find the right type of business environment in which to be happy and thrive.
+If not, it will range from difficult to impossible to find the right type of business environment in which to be happy and thrive.
 Specifically to that point see this post.

 Note that because there is not enough depth of personnel in most small businesses to avoid each required task, entrepreneurs must have at least a working knowledge of the full range of functions within their venture.
 Therefore, it is critical that the business owner have a deep fondness for their business.
 And it’s this deep attachment to one’s business that promotes eagerness to know, protect and nurture the operation.
 It’s the successful entrepreneur’s heartfelt fondness for the business that energizes them to work joyfully at any aspect of the business.
 Successful entrepreneurs embrace the whole business and take pride in each task associated with it as more a labor of love than an exasperating chore.
 Do what you love, the money will follow.

 It’s Always More Than Just Money

 And take of the meaning of ‘money.’
 Yes, it’s cash flow and profitability that pay for the business and an entrepreneur’s needs, but there must be some psychic value (fun) derived from one’s venture.
 Do what you love, have fun in a business that you love.
 Self-employment is a 24/7 affair, as any entrepreneur will tell you, so you might as well make it enjoyable.
 Good luck!